CoghillB/portfolio/README.md

     ```

 ## Deployment

-This project is configured for GitHub Pages deployment:
+### Manual Deployment
+You can manually deploy the project to GitHub Pages:

 1. Build the project:
     ```bash